-- unanticipated liabilities related to acquired companies or joint ventures; - difficulties integrating acquired personnel, technologies and operations into our existing business; - retention of key employees; - diversion of management time and focus from operating our business to management of strategic alliances or joint ventures or acquisition integration challenges; - increases in our expenses and reductions in our cash available for operations and other uses; - disruption in our relationships with collaborators or suppliers as a result of such a transaction; and - possible write-offs or impairment charges relating to acquired businesses or joint ventures.
+- •unanticipated liabilities related to acquired companies or joint ventures; - •difficulties integrating acquired personnel, technologies and operations into our existing business; - •retention of key employees; - •diversion of management time and focus from operating our business to management of strategic alliances or joint ventures or acquisition integration challenges; - •increases in our expenses and reductions in our cash available for operations and other uses; - •disruption in our relationships with collaborators or suppliers as a result of such a transaction; and - •possible write-offs or impairment charges relating to acquired businesses or joint ventures.

 If any of these risks or uncertainties occur, we may not realize the anticipated benefit of any acquisition or strategic transaction.
-Additionally, foreign acquisitions and joint ventures are subject to additional risks, including those related to integration of operations across different cultures and languages, currency risks, potentially adverse tax consequences of overseas operations and the particular economic, political and regulatory risks associated with specific countries.
+Additionally, foreign acquisitions and joint ventures are subject to additional risks, including those related to integration of operations across different cultures and languages, currency risks, potentially adverse tax consequences of overseas operations and the particular economic, political, legal and regulatory risks associated with specific countries.
+For example, IASO is based in China and we may not receive the same protections under Chinese law, including with respect to applicable bankruptcy, insolvency, liquidation, arrangement, moratorium or similar laws relating to or affecting our rights.